Study: AudioEye detects up to 2.5x more issues than other tools

 Built to Code: How AudioEye's JavaScript Works

-When a page loads, AudioEye’s JavaScript reads the source code, identifies issues, and fixes them before the user ever interacts with the page.
-The fixes happen behind the scenes, adding missing labels, correcting heading structure, improving ARIA implementation, fixing form associations, clarifying links, and exposing proper navigation.
+When a page loads, AudioEye's JavaScript reads the rendered code, identifies accessibility issues, and fixes them before the user ever interacts with the page.
+The fixes happen behind the scenes: adding missing labels, correcting heading structure, improving ARIA implementation, fixing form associations, clarifying links, and exposing proper navigation structure.

-When a screen reader interprets and reads the page, it’s interacting with corrected, standards-aligned code in the accessibility tree.
-From the assistive technology’s perspective, it’s accessible code.
+When a screen reader interprets the page, it's interacting with corrected, standards-aligned code.
+From assistive technology's perspective, it's accessible code.

-This is the equivalent of rewiring the electrical, reinforcing the foundation, and bringing the plumbing up to code, not just hanging new curtains.
-And the inspection report backs it up:
+This is the equivalent of rewiring the electrical, reinforcing the foundation, and bringing the plumbing up to code.
+Not hanging new curtains.

 AudioEye technology detects up to 2.5x more issues than competitors.